-- Ochsner has built a custom, online platform and hired additional mental health professionals to staff this initiative specifically with the needs of our teachers and support staff in mind. - Using a laptop, tablet, or smartphone, educators will be able to schedule and participate in virtual teletherapy from anywhere and, due to the increased staffing of Ochsner and after-work appointments available, during a time that works best for them. - The anticipated launch date for this service is April 19.
-Information will be communicated through all LDOE channels including our website in the coming weeks.
+- Ochsner has built a custom, online platform and hired additional mental health professionals to staff this initiative specifically with the needs of our teachers and support staff in mind. - Using a laptop, tablet, or smartphone, educators will be able to schedule and participate in virtual teletherapy from anywhere and, due to the increased staffing of Ochsner and after-work appointments available, during a time that works best for them. - Information will be communicated through all LDOE channels including our website in the coming weeks.